Ricci Curvature and the Manifold Learning Problem: Background and Definitions

-Now we address the problem of choosing a scale depending on the size of the data and the dimension of the submanifold $\Sigma,$ such that the sequence of empirical Ricci curvatures corresponding to the size of the data converge almost surely to the actual Ricci curvature of $\Sigma$ at a point.
-In order to simplify the presentation of our results, we start by stating the simplest possible case, which corresponds to a uniformly distributed i.i.d. sample $\{\xi_{1},\ldots,\xi_{n}\}.$ While we do not perform the computation, we expect we should be able to relax this assumption to i.i.d. samples whose distributions have a smooth everywhere positive density.
+We now address the problem of choosing a bandwidth parameter depending on the size of the data and the dimension of the submanifold $\Sigma,$ such that the sequence of empirical Ricci curvatures corresponding to the size of the data converge almost surely to the actual Ricci curvature of $\Sigma$ at a point.
+In order to simplify the presentation of our results, we start by stating the simplest possible case, which corresponds to a uniformly distributed i.i.d.sample $\{\xi_{1},\ldots,\xi_{n}\}.$ The more general case of distributions with strictly positive density with respect to the Lebesgue measure can be explored using the same methods presented here, but the proof is quite lengthy.